-Detention before trial has been a fact for centuries but the debate about its impact on the determination and imposition of a custodial sentence is a relatively recent addition to sentencing discourse in Canada.
-Now, we encounter various issues arising from a simple question:
+Detention before trial has been a fact for centuries but the debate about its impact on the

-How should judges properly and fairly take pre-sentence custody [PSC] into account when determining and imposing sentence?
+How should judges properly and fairly take pre-sentence custody $[PSC]^1$ into account when determining and imposing sentence?

-While it may not be elegant, throughout I will use PSC for the phrase "pre-sentence custody" which is the central focus of this discussion paper.
+1 While it may not be elegant, throughout I will use PSC for the phrase "pre-sentence custody" which is the central focus of this discussion paper.
 This was the nomenclature preferred by Arbour, J. in R. v.
 Wust, infra, note, 81.

-Current judicial considerations of this question are a function of s.719(3), a provision which dates back only to 1972 and permits a sentencing judge to "take into account any time spent in custody by the person as a result of the offence".
+Current judicial considerations of this question are a function of s.719(3), a provision which dates back only to 19722 and permits a sentencing judge to "take into account any time spent in custody by the person as a result of the offence".
 The PSC issue has become controversial over the past few years for a variety of reasons that combine issues of discretion and disparity, and fairness and frankness.
 For the sentencing process, these are important concerns.
 As well, one cannot discount the role of public perception.
 This can be distorted by media reports of short or non-custodial sentences which omit any reference to PSC.
 Another source of contention has been the calculation of credits and especially the use of enhanced credits, sometimes at the rate of "three-for-one" or more, to reflect judicial abhorrence of specific conditions of detention.
 Is this the proper role of the judiciary?
 How should the public respond this connection of sentencing with governmental neglect of its custodial responsibilities?
-While the PSC debate has exposed these larger issues, it has also generated technical questions involving mandatory minimum sentences, threshold requirements for certain sentences, and the place of confinement.
+While the PSC debate has exposed these larger issues, it has also generated technical questions involving mandatory minimum sentences, threshold requirements for certain sentences3, and the place of confinement4.
 These need to be integrated into any comprehensive discussion of the PSC issue.